 My intention has shifted over the two years to seek not perfection, which so commonly ailed me, but rather wholeness.

 Perfection begs standard.
 Requirements.
 Expectations.
 Wholeness begs depth.
 Awareness.
 Openness.
-Conscious.
+Consciousness.

 There is no such as thing as perfection.
 Many of us type A personalities see it as a state of being, a destination to acquire.
 But life is not stagnant; it is constantly morphing and changing, second by second.
 If our intention shifts to wholeness, we are able to find a better flow in our routines, habits and goals.
 We are able to readjust, refocus and find balance at any point in our lives because we are not seeking a place.
 We are seeking mindfulness.